DavidAskwith/IrrigationSystem/README.md

 TODO:node_module permissions.
-TODO: Docker image versions
+TODO: Docker image versions check updates
 #Docker

 allow for docker to be run as user
 * sudo usermod -a -G docker dave
-##Commands

 ###All
 * sudo docker-compose start (start all background)
 ###Vue
-* sudo docker-compose exec ui sh

 ###dotnet

-* sudo docker-compose exec ui sh
+* After removal of a ob and bin a restore must be run not just a image rebuild
+  * why Are volumes mounted later in the life cycle?

 #EF